vitkolos/notes-iuip/semestr1-erasmus/computer-vision/lecture.md

 	- geometric distortion (for wide-angle cameras)
 	- CCD sensor, CMOS sensor
 	- rolling shutter
+		- lines of the sensor are discharged sequentially → moving objects can be distorted
 	- color spaces
 		- RGB … additive
 		- CMY … subtractive